-- Combine its membership with another reporting unit in accordance with the policies described below, if applicable, to submit audited HEDIS/ CAHPS results. - Be scored on standards only.
+- Combine its membership with another reporting unit in accordance with the policies described below, if applicable, to submit audited HEDIS/CAHPS results. - · Be scored on standards only.

-Combining Accreditable entities and HEDIS/CAHPS reporting units Organizations may combine two or more HEDIS/CAHPS reporting units (Accreditable entities) into a single unit in order to achieve the minimum reporting threshold if they meet the following criteria.
+Organizations may combine two or more HEDIS/CAHPS reporting units (Accreditable entities) into a single unit in order to achieve the minimum reporting threshold if they meet the following criteria.